 The aim for most students is to re-engage with their studies and DLC tries to keep all its students engaged in a number of core subject areas – English, Maths, Science, ICT and Art.
 Towards the end of year 10 and then throughout year 11 additional sessions in English, Maths and Science are offered in preparation for GCSE.

 Following a short induction period all students are offered extra-curricular sessions from a wide choice of vocational areas.
-Currently DLC provides opportunities for individuals to enjoy the following activities: Sports, Motorbikes & Mechanics, Work Experience, Farming, Cookery, Child Development, Photography, Music Production and Outdoor Survival Skills.
+Currently DLC provides opportunities for individuals to enjoy the following activities: Sports, Motorbikes & Mechanics, Work Experience, Cookery, Photography, Music Production and Outdoor Education skills.

 To read the Dorset Echo's article of 10th December 2018 click here.